connexcs/docs/docs/customer/routing.md

 **Tech Prefix**: This is used to determine the routing.
 When multiple customers share the same IP address, each customer needs an individual tech prefix so the switch can sort them.
 It lets providers separate multiple rate cards.

-**Dial String Prefix Set**: Setting a Dial String Prefix allows deterine routing based on a predefined prefix set (defined under Setup > Advanced > Prefix Set.)
+**Dial String Prefix Set**: Setting a Dial String Prefix allows determine routing based on a predefined prefix set (defined under Setup > Advanced > Prefix Set.)

 **Dial String**: Used as an alternative to the predefined dial strings above, setting a dial string (or "dial pattern") here will only allow entered prefixes to pass.
-There are listed one per line, both prefix and regular expressions are allowed.
+These are listed one per line, both prefix and regular expressions are allowed.
 For example, if you only wanted to allow UK Landline you could use:

     Prefix
     ```